Erbinator1/Artemis-Construction-Kit-RSS-RO/README.md

     * ROEngines (Only install this version if you want mounting nodes from ACK)

 # Known Issues
-* RS-25 mount textures do not show up for ROEngines, but does for the one included in ACK.
+* RS-25 mount textures may not show up for ROEngines, but definitely does for the one included in ACK.
+I have tested two installs and one install worked, while the other did not.
 The engine included with ACK **IS** configured for RO, but will say NON-RO.
 I cannot remove the NON-RO status without the engine being removed altogether.
 I have made it so the mounts are the same across ROEngines and ACK.
 # Issues
 This config is very much a WIP.
 This is my first public config so if you have any issues, let me know in the issues tab.